Military Administration (Nazi Germany)

-During World War II, Nazi Germany created military-led regimes in occupied territories which were known as a Military administration or Military administration authority (Militärverwaltung).
-These differed from Reichskommissariate which were led by Nazi Party officials.
+During World War II, German forces set up military-led regimes in occupied territories which were known as a Military administration or Military administration authority (Militärverwaltung).
+These differed from Reichskommissariate which were led by Nazi Party (NSDAP) officials.
 A Military administration was normally led by a "military commander" (Militärbefehlshaber, official acronym MilBfh.).

 Ranks

-Officials of the Military administration, regardless serving in the Wehrmacht, war economy, military education facilities, or in the military-led regimes in occupied territories, etc., wore military rank insignias similar to these of the Wehrmacht, characterised by the main corps colour (de: Hauptfarbe) dark-green, and various secondary colours (de: Nebenfarben) as well.
+Officials of the Military administration, regardless of service in the Wehrmacht, war economy, military education facilities, or in the military-led regimes in occupied territories, wore military rank insignias similar to those of the Wehrmacht.
+These were characterised by the main corps colour (de: Hauptfarbe) dark green, and various secondary colours (de: Nebenfarben) as well.

-Here are a select few of ranks in the Military administration.
+Here are a select few of the ranks in the Military administration: